DiversIT Logo

 Why more women in tech?

 Technology is a growing field and advanced digital skills are at a premium.
-Women are less than 20% of the workers in ICT professions, and yet are consistently nearly half of the available workforce.
-In addition, having a diverse team increases productivity, profitability and innovation potential.
+Women make up less than 20% of the workers in ICT professions, yet they consistently make up nearly half of the available workforce.
+In addition, having a diverse team increases productivity, profitability, and innovation potential

 stock image